ZooTools/email-spell-checker/README.md

 ### Basic Example

-Using the library is really easy:

-- Import it.
-- Call `run` function with the email you want to validate.
+Using the library is easy.
+Import it, call `run` function with the email you want to validate, and get a suggestion.
-- Get the suggested email, and prompt your user to accept the suggestion.

 ```js
 import emailSpellChecker from '@zootools/email-spell-checker';